A. Yes! You can! Especially since your dog will provide the motivation for you to stick with your exercise plan.

 Keep your dog’s attention on you by walking fast, then slow.
 Stop short.
 Ask him for a sit.
 Change directions.
 Some owners carry a small squeaky toy in their pockets to distract their dogs from pulling ahead.

-With practice, dogs and their owners can walk as a team, resulting in a fun outings for the dogs, and the benefits of both weight loss and overall fitness for the owners.
+With practice, dogs and their owners can walk as a team, resulting in a fun outing for the dog, and the benefits of both weight loss and overall fitness for the owners.